tsakane28/latex-solaris/README.md

 Determining the Z-buffer Value for Each Planet:
 Each planet is rendered using the glutSolidSphere function, which places the planet at a specific (x, y, z) coordinate in 3D space.
 After this position is transformed (by rotations and translations), the Z-buffer value is determined by the transformed Z-coordinate.

-Here’s how the Z-buffer value is influenced:
+Here's how the Z-buffer value is influenced:

 1. Planet's Position:

-* In your code, planets are drawn using drawPlanet(), and each planet’s position is controlled by the distance variable, which is the distance from the sun (the origin):
+* In your code, planets are drawn using drawPlanet(), and each planet's position is controlled by the distance variable, which is the distance from the sun (the origin):

 ```drawPlanet(planets[i].distance, planets[i].size, angles[i], planets[i].r, planets[i].g, planets[i].b)```